TrexB22/cypher-utility-tool/README.md

 ## Data Handling
 **Encryption**
 * Data is passed.
-* It's then transformed into a suitable format for storage using JsonUtility.
+* It is then converted into JSON format using JsonUtility.
 * Next, it undergoes encryption to ensure security.
 * Finally, the encrypted data is saved.